pburlew/LiteraLyst-Book-Club-App/readme.md

-# APPLICATION TITLE
+# Literalyst

 ## USER STORY

 WHO: As a book lover and someone who's interpersonal relationships are important to me

-WHAT: I need a way to (1.) find, aggregate and manage list of books to read and discuss with my chosen book club group and (2.) interact with, view, and get recommendations from other book club groups.
+WHAT: I need a way to (1.) find, aggregate and manage list of books to read and discuss with my chosen book club group and (2.) interact with, view, and manage members of my book club.

 WHY: This app will help me and others
 - Organize my book club members